adebiyial/adebiyial/README.md

 ### Hi there 👋

-I'm Adebiyi Adedotun, a Design and Frontend Engineer based in Lagos, Nigeria.
+I'm Adebiyi Adedotun, a design and frontend engineer.

 ## Personal Website